 The longleaf pine ecosystem once encompassed more than 90 million acres of North America, from Virginia to Texas.
-Unique to the southeastern United States, it contains a stunning diversity of plants and animals, including rare and endangered wildlife like the bobwhite quail, red cockaded woodpecker, and gopher tortoise.
+Unique to the southeastern United States, it contains a stunning diversity of plants and animals, including rare and endangered wildlife like the indigo snake, red-cockaded woodpecker and gopher tortoise.
 Unfortunately, only three percent of the original acreage remains, and threatened and endangered species that depend on the habitat are struggling to survive.

 NFWF's Longleaf Stewardship Fund expands, enhances and accelerates longleaf pine ecosystem restoration across longleaf pine’s historical range.
-It is a landmark public-private partnership supported with federal funding from the Department of Defense, USDA’s Forest Service and Natural Resources Conservation Service, and the US Fish and Wildlife Service, and private funding from Southern Company and International Paper’s Forestland Stewards Initiative.
+It is a landmark public-private partnership supported with federal funding from the Department of Defense, the U.S. Forest Service, the Natural Resources Conservation Service, the U.S. Fish and Wildlife Service, and private funding from Southern Company and International Paper’s Forestland Stewards Initiative.

 Funding priorities for this program include:

 - Restoring the longleaf pine ecosystem through collaborative and result-oriented actions that help advance the goals of the Range-Wide Conservation Plan for Longleaf Pine;

 - Maintaining, enhancing and expanding productive understory habitat of the longleaf pine ecosystem;

 - Aiding federal agencies in achieving their mission-oriented objectives;